 At level 6 we gain Counter Charm, Extra Attack, and another spell.
 Here are the details at this level:

 Level 6 gives us an Extra Attack making one attack deliver two attacks increasing our damage radically.
 The only issue with the Bard at this point is the lack of bonus action utility.
 You don’t have many ways to combo your action with a bonus action.
-This is why the Zariel Tiefling and Smite spells are so useful because they can consume both for a super hard-hitting ability.
 Look to use your bonus action for potions, consumables, etc., and action for pure damage with weapons or spells for CC.

 Level 6 College of Swords Bard Spell Loadout: Healing Word, Cure Wounds, Thunderwave, Tasha’s Hideous Laughter, Faerie Fire, Heat Metal, Shatter, Stinking Cloud, Glyph of Warding